fwinkelbauer/fwinkelbauer.github.io/content/notes/conference-talks.md

 ## [How Complex Systems Fail (Dr. Richard Cook)](https://www.youtube.com/watch?v=2S0k12uZR14)

 - https://how.complexsystems.fail
-- We have to "as imagined" and the "as found" world.
+- We have the "as imagined" and the "as found" world.
 These are pretty different worlds!
 - We design for reliability
   - stiff boundaries, layers, formalism